mRoRo/mRoRo/README.md

 📱  Apps in production used by real people:     ✅
-🚌  Transportation & public mobility projects:  several 🧠  Mental health apps shipped:                 1  (learned more than expected) 🌍  Countries where my apps have run:           NL 🇳🇱 · US 🇺🇸 · DE 🇩🇪 · PT 🇵🇹 · ES 🇪🇸 · 🇪🇺 and counting
+🚌  Transportation & public mobility projects:  several 🧠  Mental health apps shipped:                 1  (learned more than expected) 🌍  Countries where my apps have run:           ES 🇪🇸 · NL 🇳🇱 · US 🇺🇸 · DE 🇩🇪 · PT 🇵🇹 · 🇪🇺 and counting
-☕  Coffee needed to review someone else's PR:   depends on the diff size
+☕️  Coffee needed to review someone else's PR:  depends on the diff size
 ```

 ---